swflynn/N-DOF/Q_Lmon/scripts/README.md

 No external field exists, wavefunctions are orthonormal, therefore matrix elements should be either 1(diagonal), or 0, eigenvalues should be 1.
 Scrambled Sobol Sequences are generated using the matlab `scramble` utility, part of the `qrandset` class.
 The code simply needs a datafile containing each point to be evaluated.

-### 1D_HO_matrix:
-Fortran-90 script for calculating a 1D Harmonic Oscilator matrix (weighted by a Gaussian).
-The code allows users to define which degree polynomial to calculate up to for the HO Matrix elements, and uses Normally Distributed Sobol Points for quasi-Monte Carlo integration.

 ### 1D_s_HO_matrix:
 Fortran-90 script for calculating a 1D Harmonic Oscilator matrix (weighted by a Gaussian).